 Emergency blue-light phones are available in all student parking lots.
-These two-way call boxes allow individuals to speak directly to an on-duty security officer in the event of an emergency.
+Student parking lot #3 is located at the corner of Missouri & Highland Avenue, and lot #7 is at the corner of Independence & Highland Avenue.
+These two-way call boxes allow individuals to speak directly to the on duty emergency campus dispatcher in the event of an emergency.